Shape-constrained density estimation with Wasserstein projection: Monotone density estimation

 \section{Monotone density estimation}

 In this section, we study monotone density estimation under Wasserstein projection.
 Our main result is Theorem \ref{thm:monotone.characterization}, which shows that the estimated density is piecewise constant.
-We begin by formulating an appropriate displacement convex set.
+We begin by formulating an appropriate displacement convex set for the monotonicity constraint.